yash150204/Yash_Agrawal/pages/extended_essay.md

 ### Suggested sampling time interval: ​10 minutes for at least one hour.
 Colour change: from yellow (colour of ninhydrin) to purple
 ### **Wavelength**:​ 570nm
 ### Physical process​: 1ml of ninhydrin solution in 5ml solution of amino acid
-## Repeat the process for 15%, 25%, 35%, 50% seaweed solution
+## Repeat the process for 15%, 25%, 35%, 50% seaweed solu
-tion
-ion
-## Discussion
-### The potential effects of pH or temperature change
+rature change
  solution
 tion